Posted: September 24, 2020

 Vote by Mail

-Beginning with the November 3rd General Election, all registered voters will receive a VBM ballot to ensure a safe and accessible voting option during the COVID-19 pandemic.
-Mailing of VBM ballots in all elections begins 29 days prior to Election Day.
-Ballots can be submitted by mail, in person at any VBM drop box location, and at any Vote Center in LA County.
+All registered voters will receive a VBM ballot to ensure a safe and accessible voting option during the COVID-19 pandemic.
+Mailing of VBM ballots in all elections begins 29 days prior to Election Day, or October 5.
+Completed ballots can be submitted by mail, in person at any VBM Drop Box location, and at any Vote Center in LA County.
 If a ballot is postmarked by Election Day and received within 17 days of the election date, the ballot will be processed, verified, and counted in the election.
-LA County has created a flyer with that instructs voters on how to return a VBM ballot.
-Click here to view how to track a ballot and request a ballot in a language other than English.
 LA County provides full language service and/or assistance in up to 18 multilingual languages.

 NACHC Voter Registration Campaign